HansLin99/COVID-cases-predictor/README.md

 # COVID Predictor

 Uses a multi-feature auto-regressive model to predict the Canadian death cases of COVID-19.
+Evaluated on Kaggle.